-- VMware implement a number of stringent security controls, for example MFA generated time-based credentials for support staff; all logged and monitored by a Security Operations Centre (SOC), VSAN based encryption, and industry-leading commercial solutions to secure, store, and control access to tokens, secrets, passwords, etc. Full details can be found in the VMware Cloud Services on AWS Security Overview.
+- VMware implement a number of stringent security controls, for example MFA generated time-based credentials for support staff; all logged and monitored by a Security Operations Centre (SOC), VSAN based encryption, and industry-leading commercial solutions to secure, store, and control access to tokens, secrets, passwords, etc. Full details can be found at: VMware Cloud on AWS Security One Stop Shop.

 Additional benefits of VMware Cloud on AWS to the wider NHS, are as follows: